Cyb3rC3lt/CrackMapExec-Modules/README.md

 If you ever wanted to know who the Domain Admins are quickly without building an ldap search string or starting up BloodHound then the 'GROUP-MEM' module is for you.

-Likewise if you ever wanted a list of machines described as 'Server' or some other decription of your choice then the 'COMP-DESC' module is for you.
+Likewise if you ever wanted a list of Computers described as 'Server' or some other decription of your choice then the 'COMP-DESC' module is for you.

 # Installation